neozeed/GW-BASIC-tkchia-devel/README.md

 ## Announcement blog
 https://devblogs.microsoft.com/commandline/microsoft-open-sources-gw-basic/

-## Information
+## Progress

-Here I'm working to assemble the original code with Microsoft MASM 5.1A.
+All files can now be assembled with Microsoft MASM 5.1A.
 This is the version that currently seems to match the code most closely.

-Following some changes, all files have been assembled.
 The following identifiers cannot be resolved.
 `CLREOL`,
 `CLRSCN`,